sheepy0125/chemistry-car-controller/readme.md

 - Be connected to the car
 - Be hooked up to the circuitry of the car
 - Provide status to the Raspberry Pi 3B and get the distance to travel from it through the R41Z middleman
-- Calculate distance traveled through the accelerometer readings from the R41Z
+- Calculate distance traveled through the reed switch (magnet detector)
 - Act as a relay to cut power to the motors if the distance traveled approaches or exceeds the maximum distance

 ## Hardware (much more general)